Wangtongfei-Lab-BTTA-TPAA/BTTA-TPAA-automated-analysis/BAT-Tail Temperature Analysis Algorithm/README.md

-# BAT-Tail Temperature Analysis Algorithm
+# BAT Temperature Analysis Algorithm

 Infrared video-analysis pipeline for extracting mouse feature-point temperatures from Fotric-style thermal videos.
 The pipeline can split